 Best practices for an Oracle Cloud Migration depend on what you are migrating.
-Like all things Cloud, best practices for migration, especially when migrating to Oracle Cloud Infrastructure, are rooted in proper planning.
-For Oracle Cloud, the 5 steps before migrating to Oracle Cloud include evaluation, planning / assessment, implementation, operations and optimization / evolution.
+Like all things, Cloud, best practices for migration, especially when migrating to Oracle Cloud Infrastructure, are rooted in proper planning.
+For Oracle Cloud, the 5 steps before migrating to Oracle Cloud include evaluation, planning/assessment, implementation, operations, and optimization/evolution.
 You can read more about it here.

 What is cloning storage from On-Premise to Oracle Cloud Infrastructure?

-Oracle Cloud Infrastructure is one of the only public cloud providers that supports block storage cloning.
+Oracle Cloud Infrastructure is one of the only public cloud providers that support block storage cloning.
 Cloning enables you to quickly and easily create an identical copy of a block volume without having to first create a backup.
 While the cloned volume is being created or accessed, the original volume is not impacted in any way.
-You can clone any existing block volume, regardless of whether it is attached to a compute instance or not.
+You can clone an existing block volume, regardless of whether it is attached to a compute instance or not.
 You can clone any block volume regardless of its size, in a matter of seconds, without the associated costs and hassle of the backup and restore process.

-What are Oracle Cloud Infrastructure core values?
+What are Oracle Cloud Infrastructure’s core values?

 Core values of Oracle Cloud Infrastructure include the 2nd generation cloud, enterprise expertise, price performance, and security first architecture.
 Oracle demonstrates a clear initiative to respond to customer concerns regarding Cloud.
 For this reason, they devote much of their resources to innovating around customer priorities such as price/performance (value) and top security.
 It is summed up well here.
 These are important points when considering migrating to Oracle Cloud Infrastructure.